ngblaylock/documentation/pages/ssg/sveltekit.md

 ## Generating a Static Site

-To generate a static website you must set the adapter to `@sveltejs/adapter-static` in the svelte.config.js file.
+To generate a static website you must set the adapter to `@sveltejs/adapter-static` in the `svelte.config.js` file.
 That way when you run `npm run build` it makes a static site instead of a SSR website.

-Another important thing to add is create a `+layout.**ts**` at the root of the `src` directory.
+Another important thing to add is create a `+layout.ts` at the root of the `src` directory.
 Add the following to that file:

 ```ts
 export const prerender = true;